tsvetelinakaramfilova/angular-project/README.md

 Possibility of registration for anyone by setting an email, username and password.
 Can also add a photo using a link.
 With link to login page.

 ### Recipes page
 All available records are displayed again with a link to the recipe description.
+Added filter under the form of the search bar.

 ### Add recipe page
 Only logged in users have access to it, and guests are redirected to the log in page.